ejvluna/159336_A3_CustomApp/temp/Instructions.md

 ### Ownership and Marks
 - All rights to the app belong to you (or your group).
 You are free to publish it to the Google Play Store if you wish.
 - This assignment is worth 30% of the total marks for the course.

+## Additional Information from Discord

+Hi, I have a question about the assignment requirement regarding the 10-class limit.

+For data classes, I don’t put any methods inside them, but I do use extension functions (e.g., for domain ↔ data mapping).
+Since the methods are not defined directly inside the data classes, do these still count toward the 10-class limit?

+Also, do UseCase count as part of the 10 classes, or are they considered outside of this restriction (like data classes, entities, or theme classes)?

+if I have separate data classes for the domain layer, data layer, and UI layer, and then write mappers for them, how would this be counted?
+As 0 classes (since they’re simple data classes), as 1 class, or as 3 classes?

+To clarify, apart from these cases, the restriction only applies to Kotlin classes, while other files (e.g., composables, extensions, etc.) are not limited — is that correct?

+Thanks!
+[8:24 pm]Martin Johnson: I would say that you probably don't need a domain layer.
+This layer is optional and only required by quite complex apps.
+If you have UseCase classes with only an invoke method that wouldn't count against your 10 classes but I would recommend most people to use a simpler architecture with only a UI layer and data layer.

+The composables and any extension functions don't count as classes.